 Day 5 Barca d'Alva to Pinhão

 Depart Barca d’Alva and enjoy the wonderful views as you spend the morning sailing towards Pinhão, arriving after lunch.
 This afternoon pay a visit to Quinta do Seixo, a local winery.
 Here you’ll join an included tour of the estate, followed by an opportunity to taste their port wines.
+This evening there’ll be an included trip to another local vineyard for dinner, with wine and entertainment included.
 The ship remains moored in Pinhão overnight.

 Day 6 Pinhão to Regua to Entre-os-Rios